A Survey on Bayesian Deep Learning: Probabilistic Graphical Models

 \subsection{Inference and Learning}

 Strictly speaking, the process of finding the parameters (e.g., $\alpha$ and $\beta$ in Figure \ref{fig:lda}) is called learning and the process of finding the latent variables (e.g., $\tha$ and $\z$ in Figure \ref{fig:lda}) given the parameters is called inference.
 However, given only the observed variables (e.g. $\w$ in Figure \ref{fig:lda}), learning and inference are often intertwined.
 Usually the learning and inference of LDA would alternate between the updates of latent variables (which correspond to inference) and the updates of the parameters (which correspond to learning).
-Once the learning and inference of LDA is completed, we would have the parameters $\alpha$ and $\beta$.
-If a new document comes, we can now fix the learned $\alpha$ and $\beta$ and then perform inference alone to find the topic proportions $\theta_j$ of the new document.\footnote{For convenience, we use `learning' to represent both `learning and inference' in the following text.}
+Once the learning and inference of LDA is completed, one could obtain the learned parameters $\alpha$ and $\beta$.
+If a new document comes, one can now fix the learned $\alpha$ and $\beta$ and then perform inference alone to find the topic proportions $\theta_j$ of the new document.\footnote{For convenience, we use `learning' to represent both `learning and inference' in the following text.}

-Like in LDA, various learning and inference algorithms are available for each PGM.
+Similar to LDA, various learning and inference algorithms are available for each PGM.
 Among them, the most cost-effective one is probably maximum a posteriori (MAP), which amounts to maximizing the posterior probability of the latent variable.
 Using MAP, the learning process is equivalent to minimizing (or maximizing) an objective function with regularization.
-One famous example is the probabilistic matrix factorization (PMF) \cite{PMF}.
-The learning of the graphical model in PMF is equivalent to factorization of a large matrix into two low-rank matrices with L2 regularization.
+One famous example is the probabilistic matrix factorization (PMF) \cite{PMF}, where the learning of the graphical model is equivalent to factorizing a large matrix into two low-rank matrices with L2 regularization.